 Upon being denied entry into Palestine, Herschel illegally snuck into Paris in 1936 to live with his aunt and uncle.
-For the following two years he persistently tried to gain legal residency in France, but was consistently denied (possibly due to the political climate at the time).
+Throughout the following two years he tried to gain legal residency in France, but was consistently denied (possibly due to the political climate at the time).
 His re-entry papers into Germany were expired, and Poland had just passed a law that stripped anyone living abroad for over five years of Polish citizenship – in effect, Herschel became a person belonging to no state, and simply continued to reside illegally among the Orthodox community in Paris.

 Alarmed by the news, Herschel implored his uncle to send them financial help, which his uncle refused to do: his finances were already stretched thin by the illegal immigrant living in his home.
-The 17-year old youth walked out on his uncle that day, and with the little money he had in his pocket, he purchased a gun.
-He then proceeded to go to the German embassy in Paris.
+The 17-year old youth walked out on his uncle that day, and with the little money he had in his pocket, he purchased a gun and then proceeded to the German embassy in Paris.
 Herschel requested to talk to an embassy official, and the clerk on duty at the time, Ernst vom Rath, was sent to inquire about Herschel's intentions.
 Claiming vengeance for the 12,000 deported Jews, Herschel then shot vom Rath, who died two days later in the hospital.

 But the case was not as clear-cut as the Nazis had hoped.